kjolley/BIGSdb_documentation/rest.rst

 You must include at least one query parameter.

-Flattened parameter names in the following forms are supported:
+Parameter names in the following forms are supported:

 * field.{field} - key/value pairs for provenance fields.
 Supported field names
   can be found by calling the :ref:`/fields route<db_fields>`.
 The fields will